Written for a Valentine's Day prompt at Granger Enchanted.

 Sirius pulled her tightly to him, murmuring in her ear.

 "I can't marry him Sirius, not now and not ever.
-I- I've always believed we were meant to be, that I loved him despite everything and I realised tonight that I don't.
-He's not for me."
+I- I've always believed we were meant to be, that I loved him and - and - I realised tonight that I don't.
+He was my best friend.
+What have I done?
+I just left."

 She nodded and let him carry her up the stairs to the room next door to his.
 He tucked her in, and left her to her thoughts.
 Her dreams were filled with lions and stars and sleeping princes and the face of a beautiful boy she'd only ever seen smirking arrogantly out of photographs.

 And Harry… she couldn't bear it if Harry hated her for this.
+It seemed unlikely, but the fear ate at her regardless.
+The boys had always been closer to each other than to her; three years with Ron hadn't changed that.
 She sat up slowly, rubbing her temples and sighed when she realised she was still in her robes from the night before.
 She needed a shower and something to eat.

-But Regulus… she'd always been quite intrigued by the younger Black brother.
+But Regulus - she'd long been intrigued by the younger Black brother.
 By all accounts he was tremendously clever; brighter even than Sirius.
-He'd appreciated house-elves as well, which had always seemed incongruous for an arrogant Pureblood teenage boy.
-But perhaps life in the Black household, particularly after Sirius left, had been so lonely and difficult that Kreacher- and the Dark Arts- were all he had to turn to.
+He'd appreciated house-elves as well, which had always seemed incongruous for an arrogant Pureblood teenage boy, and therefore interesting.
+Perhaps life in the Black household, particularly after Sirius had left, had been so lonely and difficult that Kreacher- and the Dark Arts- were all he'd had to turn to.

 She'd probably never know, not really.